pooltogether/pooltogether-evm-bridge/README.md

 These contracts can be deployed to a network by running:
 `yarn deploy <networkName>`

-The EVMBridgeRoot contract should be deployed on the "parent" chain - `yarn deploy mainnet` The EVMBridgeChild contract should be deployed on the "child" chain - `yarn deploy matic`
+The `PoolTogetherEVMBridgeRoot` contract should be deployed on the "parent" chain - `yarn deploy mainnet` The `PoolTogetherEVMBridgeChild` contract should be deployed on the "child" chain - `yarn deploy matic`

 # Testing
 Run the unit tests locally with:
 `yarn test`

+## Integration Test Steps

+1. Deploy to both Root (e.g. Goerli) and Child testnets (e.g. Mumbai) and verify on Root Chain
+1. Set `fxChildTunnel` address on `PoolTogetherEVMBridgeRoot` - use goerli.etherscan.io
+1. Set `fxRootTunnel` address on `PoolTogetherEVMBridgeChild` - use `hardhat run ./scripts/setTunnels --network mumbai`
+1. Deploy the `TestContract` to the Child Network
+1. Format `setNumber()` or `setString()` transaction targeting `TestContract` and send from address owner of `PoolTogetherEVMBridgeRoot` in Message Format
+1. Observe logs on `TestContract` - should update within a period of time to values set

 ## Coverage
 Generate the test coverage report with: